Brentford Community Stadium (capacity 17,250)

-Away fans visiting Griffin Park are located in the Brook Road Stand behind the goal, with a typical allocation of around 1,600 tickets.
+Away fans visiting the Brentford Community Stadium are located in the East Stand, with an allocation of around 2,000.

-We’ve compiled a list of car parks, below, near to Griffin Park for hassle free parking while you’re at the match.
+We’ve compiled a list of car parks, below, near to the Brentford Community Stadium for hassle free parking while you’re at the match.

 |Car Park||Sat Nav||Cost||Distance to Ground||Description|